ruthchu/460minecraftcopy/README.md

 CHUNKING: Implemented by Kaiying Guo

 First, I created an standard vector of vertex data comprised of normals, position, and color for every chunk.
 How I populated the standard vector, was by iterating through all all the blocks in a chunk and comparing each block to its neighboring blocks on all enum directions.
 If the neighboring block of a face is empty, then the face of the block id drawn via triangulation.
 The normal is dependent on the face and the color is derivied from the block type which I use a switch statment to implement.
-I found the positions of the face by offsetting the block position which is a block bottom left.
+I found the positions of the face by offsetting the block position in world which is a block bottom left.

 When I arrive at the edges of the chunk, I compare the edge blocks to blocks of a neighboring chunk if the chunk in question exists.
 I only check the edges of the chunk in x and z because the y edges should always be there.